By Barbara Waxman, founder, Middlescence and advocate for aging

 3. Become an advocate to end ageism

-It’s clear that aging is misunderstood and devalued in our society and that COVID-19 has brought this topic to the fore.
+It’s clear that aging is misunderstood and devalued in our society and that COVID brought this topic to the fore.
 As Gandhi famously said: “Be the change you want to see in the world”.
 Advocacy takes many forms.
 It begins when you speak up when you hear ageist comments; when you seek opinions from the elders in your life; when you work towards including mature workers on your team.
 The Frameworks Institute is a think tank that offers resources to help you communicate about aging (and other social issues) in ways that will affect change.

 You may also like: The Current Moment: What’s Ageism Got To Do With It?